benhoyt/benhoyt.github.com/writings/2020-05-25-go-testing.md

 <p>It takes a similar approach with <a
 href="https://blog.golang.org/examples">documentation examples</a>: these
-are runnable code snippets that are automatically executed when you run your tests, and included in generated documentation.
-Much like Python's <a href="https://docs.python.org/3/library/doctest.html">doctests</a>, testable examples write to standard output, and when being tested this output is compared against the expected output, to avoid regressions in the documented examples.
-Here's a testable example of an <tt>Abs</tt>
+are runnable code snippets that are automatically executed when the tests are run,  and then included in the generated documentation.
+Much like Python's <a href="https://docs.python.org/3/library/doctest.html">doctests</a>, testable examples write to standard output, and the output is compared against the expected output, to avoid regressions in the documented examples.
+Here's a testable example of an <tt>Abs()</tt>
 function:</p>

 <pre>